Information for current research students

 Details about Doctoral Progression can be found in the Annual and Interim Progress Review Handbook.

-The Faculty of Natural Sciences Graduate School has responsibility for formally reviewing and monitoring a postgraduate research student's progress.
+The Faculty of Natural Sciences Postgraduate Research Committee has responsibility for formally reviewing and monitoring a postgraduate research student's progress.
 There are two regular progress review processes which research degree students must undergo: Annual Progress Review (APR) and Interim Progress Review (IPR).

 APRs must be completed at approximately 10 months into each year of the degree for the first 3 years (every 2 years for part-time students).
 Therefore, there are in total 3 APRs, APR 1,2 and 3.
 APR 1 includes Doctoral Progression and assessed by an independent review panel while APRs 2 and 3 are assessed by the supervisory team.
 Detailed description and information about APR processes, procedures can be found in Annual and Interim Progress Review Handbookand forms can be found here.

 IPRs are done at six monthly intervals; this normally takes place every October and every April.
-These should be essentially independent reports submitted directly to the Graduate School and copied to the Lead/student as appropriate.
+These should be essentially independent reports submitted directly to the FNS PGR Committee and copied to the Lead Supervisor/student as appropriate.
 The forms provide the opportunity to report progress, identify areas of concern, update the research targets and objectives and arrange a formal meeting between the student.
-The completed forms are considered by FNS Postgraduate Committee, which can amend grades and follow up with the student and Lead Supervisor if necessary.
+The completed forms are considered by FNS PGR Committee, which can amend grades and follow up with the student and Lead Supervisor if necessary.
 Detailed description and information about IPR processes, procedures can be found in Annual and Interim Progress Review Handbook and forms can be found here.

 While the PDLP is for the most part essentially student owned, guidance and input from Lead Supervisors (and the rest of the supervisory team) is absolutely necessary, particularly in the setting and monitoring of research targets and objectives.
 Supervisors and students are both responsible for keeping the PDLP up to date.
 This should be done at each Progress Review as a minimum, and an up-to-date PDLP is a requirement at each Annual Progress Review.